biotexturas/.github/profile/README.md

-Biotexturas is a collective working on
+Biotexturas is a collective of people working on
-DIY Biology, DeSci, & OSH.
+DIY Biology, decentralized science (DeSci),
+ & open science hardware (OSH).

 https://biotexturas.org
 <!--